 - Tesla: "Tesla's mission is to accelerate the world's transition to sustainable energy."

-- Costco has a very similar mission statement, "to continually provide our members with quality goods and services at the lowest possible prices."
+- Costco: "Here at Costco, we have a very straightforward, but important mission: to continually provide our members with quality goods and services at the lowest possible prices."

-- The IRS: "Provide America's taxpayers top-quality service by helping them understand and meet their tax responsibilities and enforce the law with integrity and fairness to all."
+- Internal Revenue Service (IRS): "Provide America's taxpayers top-quality service by helping them understand and meet their tax responsibilities and enforce the law with integrity and fairness to all."

-Many of these company's mission statements have changed and evolved over the years.
-It's a good practice to set your mission statement from the start, but be sure you consistently review it to ensure it expresses your organizational purpose as you would articulate it today.
+Many mission statements change and evolve over the years.
+It's a good practice to establish a mission statement from the start, but be sure you consistently review it to ensure it expresses your organizational purpose as you would articulate it today.